wyvertux/wyverkiss/INSTALL.md

 ### Patch the kernel

-As for kernel 5.13, the following patches need to be applied:
+As of kernel 5.13, the following patches need to be applied:

 #### Fix `objtool` failing with musl systems